 Trusts can protect spendthrift heirs from themselves and creditors.
 When you create a trust, you appoint a trustee who has the legal obligation to administer it prudently according to the wishes laid out in your documents.
 If the trust’s beneficiary is not the trustee and does not have unfettered access to the funds, the trust can be established so that its assets are not reachable by creditors or an irresponsible beneficiary.

 This is by no means an exhaustive list of the things to consider when creating an estate plan, or what types of planning options you have.
-The set of documents we have, and recently revised, is a fairly straightforward estate planning approach for young families to consider.
-I hope it helps you.
 For a more detailed look at why you need a plan please check out this resource guide.

 Final thought: don’t let the perfect be the enemy of the good.
 Cross getting an estate plan done off your list!